Set frequency capping for a line item

 - Add additional frequency caps as needed.
 Combining frequency caps can help you ensure that users do not see the same line item too often.

 For example, you could set a frequency cap of 1 impression per hour, and a second frequency cap of 3 impressions per day.
-DFP will enforce both rules: a user can't be served the line item more than once per hour or more than three times per day.
+Ad Manager will enforce both rules: a user can't be served the line item more than once per hour or more than three times per day.

 - Click Save.